Thersites: In later literature

 Thersites is also mentioned in Plato's Gorgias (525e) as an example of a soul that can be cured in the after-life because of his lack of might; and in The Republic he chooses to be reborn as a nonhuman ape.
 According to E. R. Dodds, "There he is not so much the typical petty criminal as the typical buffoon; and so Lucian describes him."

 The Alexander Romance refers to Thersites when Alexander the Great is claimed to have said that it would be a greater honor to be immortalized in the poetry of Homer, even if only as a minor and detestable character like Thersites, than by the poets of his own day: "I would sooner be a Thersites in Homer than an Agamemnon in your writing".
 Other recensions replace Agamemnon with Achilles in the comparison.

+A New Interlude Called Thersites, an anonymous play from 1537 sometimes attributed to Nicholas Udall, is based on a Latin dialogue by Jean Tixier de Ravisi, a professor of rhetoric at the College of Navarre and rector of the University of Paris from 1520–1524, written under the pen name "J. Ravisius Textor."
+It is described by Karl J. Holzknecht as "the earliest example of the braggart soldier (miles gloriosus) on the English stage."
+While derived from plays of Plautus, elements such as combat with a snail ("an old medieval joke, usually at the expense of the Lombards") and an episode in which Telemachus comes to the title character's mother to be cured of worms, are wholly original to this version.